gleissen/1b-monads-dpll-smt/README.md

 ==================

 This part of the assignment is similar to assignment 1a.
 The objective of this part of the assignment is to teach you how to use Monads with both bind and do-notation.

-As you will see, Monads are part of any serious Haskell program, and you will need them to implent the concepts we've discussed in class.
+As you will see, Monads are part of any serious Haskell program, and you will need them to implement the concepts we've discussed in class.

-The files for this part of the assignment are found in the ``src/monads`` folder.
+You can find the files for this part of the assignment in the ``src/monads`` folder.
 We recommend going through them in the following order:

 1. ``src/monads/Maybe.hs``